SOVIET DISSIDENT MOVEMENT

 French weekly magazine.
 June 12, 1981.

-L'Express: After four years of residence in the West, you judge our society harshly; can you contextualise your comments?
+L'Express: After four years of living in the West, you judge our society harshly; can you contextualise your comments?

 Vladimir Bukovsky: When I first arrived in Paris, I asked my French friends how they voted.
 One of them told me, "Even though I’m disgusted, I voted for Giscard."
 Another one said, "My vote was suicidal," meaning that he voted for the socialists.
-It is a form of self-expression that appears rather strange to someone who, coming from the Soviet Union, only dreamt of freedom of expression and decided to go to prison for it.
+This appears rather strange to someone who, coming from the Soviet Union, only dreamt of freedom of expression and decided to go to prison for it.

 L'Express: In your book, you say, in short, that there is a universal tendency of bureaucratization…

-L'Express: Yet, isn’t it in the East that we have witnessed the biggest rebellion against this bureaucratisation?
+L'Express: Isn’t it in the East that we have witnessed the biggest rebellion against this bureaucratisation?

 Vladimir Bukovsky: Let’s not forget that the system also had to adapt to man.
 It is mutual adaptation.
 There is an official Soviet economy and, next to it, an underground economy, which constitutes an important percentage of the national product.

 L'Express: Is it, in your opinion, the result of an absurd bureaucracy?